Skip to content

 The priest had a dog, called Job.
 Over the next two months Jones and Job formed an alliance of convenience.
 Job needed to be walked.
 Jones needed some, any, way to kill the empty hours.
 If you know your Old Testament, you’ll know that God puts Job through the ringer.
 Rhys Jones did the same.
 With nothing to do for two months, they just walked — miles of walking through the tedium of Lancastrian landscapes, or to the petrol station garage at midnight for a packet of Haribo through the little hatch.

-I feel slightly guilty, sitting on a grey sofa in the upstairs bedroom at the Mount Camel Hill Church in Toxteth where Jones now resides, surrounded by fat theological tomes and even fatter stacks of legal filings relating to the Eldonian Village, listening to him recount the Olympian feats of countryside traipsing the poor Terrier was subjected to.
+I feel slightly guilty, sitting on a grey sofa in the upstairs bedroom at the Mount Carmel church in Toxteth where Jones now resides, surrounded by fat theological tomes and even fatter stacks of legal filings relating to the Eldonian Village, listening to him recount the Olympian feats of countryside traipsing the poor Terrier was subjected to.
 I feel slightly guilty, because in a roundabout sort of way it was all my fault.

 If the Eldonian Village now represents four years of my life, it’s far bigger than that still for Rhys Jones.
 The story, as told over numerous Post articles – as in the BBC, Guardian and Times – was of a small, mostly-elderly north Liverpool community who’d found themselves targeted with violence and intimidation after they’d discovered that several plots of land they believed to have owned communally had been flogged to companies registered in Caribbean tax havens, often for as little as £1.
 What hasn’t been told, until now, is Rhys’s role at the centre of the story from the very start.